 Auld Reekie takes you on a horrific adventure through the terror and torment of those tortured in the South Bridge Vaults.
 The tours include seeing a display of various torture devices used in Edinburgh’s past, such as a chastity belt and the “tongue tearer” — a tool used to remove the tongues of traitors.

-This section of the vaults is where you’ll see a strange stone circle with mysterious stories as to its origin.
+This section of the vault is where you’ll see a strange stone circle with mysterious stories about its origin.
 You’re allowed to step inside the stone circle (I did!) but the guides don’t recommend it.
 Take a tour of the South Bridge Vaults and find out why!

 Another intriguing section of these vaults was once a witchcraft temple, but, unfortunately, it’s no longer used for this purpose due to safety reasons.
 Venture down and hear all about the stories that lurk within the shadows of these vaults.